Labor Force

 Overview

-A skilled and educated labor force is essential for a healthy economy.
-As baby boomers retire, the ranks of working-age Mainers are smaller.
+A skilled labor force is essential for a healthy economy.
+As baby boomers retire, the ranks of working-age Mainers are shrinking.
 Furthermore, many young people are delaying entering the labor force to pursue education and training opportunities.
-This has contributed to a slow decline in Maine’s labor force, equal to several hundred workers annually since 2010.
+This has contributed to a slow decline in Maine’s labor force, which preceded the COVID-19 pandemic.
+To counter these trends, Maine must attract more working-age people from other states and countries, retain more of the young people born here, and help more Mainers participate in the workforce.

 Fig. A